1) Cut strip to length by clamping strip in some wood blocks and then in a vice. Cutting with a saws-all with a metal cutting blade.

 2) Grinding the end to a rounded shape on the bench grinder.

-4) Laying strip on vice with end hanging off about 1/2" and forming (pounding away) with a ball peen hammer until underside was flat.
+1/2" and forming (pounding away) with a ball peen hammer until underside was flat.

 After the end was formed, an additional screw hole was drilled about an inch from the end using the drill press and press vice.
 A spring loaded center punch was used to mark the hole start and avoid wandering.
 A hole was drilled and then a countersink reamer until the screw head fit.